derekburgess/seg-graph-rag/README.md

-# SEG-GRAPH-RAG
+# seg-graph-rag

-Segmented or Graph Retrieval Augmented Generation.
-At its core, this is a simple 2 command RAG CLI.
+Segmented and/or Graph Retrieval Augmented Generation.
+At its core, this is a simple 2 or 3 command RAG CLI (or Gradio UI).
 It can create individual Parquet files per document (SEG), and provide document querying using OpenAI (RAG).
 It also works with Neo4j and provides commands and options to process parquet datasets into a graph database, allowing for graph based RAG.

 Models: `text-embedding-3-small` and `gpt-3.5-turbo`, `gpt-4,` or `gpt-4o`.

 ## Setup

-Recommended:

 Create an environment, such as:

-`conda create --name SEG-RAG python=3.12`
+`conda create --name seg-graph-rag python=3.12`

-Required:

-Configure the environment and install the Python project.
+Configure the environment and install the Python project:

 `conda env config vars set OPENAI_API_KEY=value`